FlourishTeam/flourish-backend/queries.md

   plantId
 }
 ```
-> Note: more data can be added to this query if needed, as it currently only returns the common name and image.
+> Note: more data can be added to this query if needed, as it currently only returns the common name, plant id and image.

 Returns all plants in a user's collection, by userId.